Codesleuth/codesleuth.github.io/talks/cd_as_a_service.md

 At this point you should have a public repository, code, tests, and a service to build it.
 Now all you need to do is start a build and watch it go!
 So, make a change to your code (perhaps add another test?) then push the changes.
 Does it build?

 ### 5. Choose a deployment location
-Now that you have a clean build and all the tests pass, let's get it deployed so we can get user feedback as soon as possible?
-Deploy your application manually to get it set up!
+Now that you have a clean build and all the tests pass, let's get it deployed so we can get user feedback as soon as possible.
+Deploy your application manually to get it set up to a hosting provider.
 Choose a host for your project; here's a list of some you may like to try:

 * [Heroku](https://www.heroku.com "Heroku")